 Apple’s macOS Monterey beta requires a substantial download and it could take a long time to install the software on your Mac.

-The macOS Monterey beta is available right now to anyone enrolled in Apple’s developer program.
-The company plans to release the free public macOS Monterey beta in July.
+The macOS Monterey beta is available right now to anyone enrolled in Apple’s developer program or the company’s Beta Software Program.

 Apple’s new operating system for Mac is packed with changes including improvements to FaceTime, Maps, Messages, and a whole lot more.
 These changes might convince you to try the beta on your computer.